psb/nextjs-approuter-reason/README.md

 ### `app` Folder Files

-The JS files in the `app` folder act as thin wrapper around ReasonReact components.
+The JS files in the `app` folder act as thin wrapper around ReasonReact components and server functions.

 ### `reason_src` Files

 The main Reason and ReasonReact files are in this folder.

 It is worth noting that the JS is first built into the `_build` directory and then "promoted" back out to the `src/reason_output` directory.
-This makes it easier to import components into the `app` folder files.
+This makes it easier to import components and functions into the `app` folder files.

 ### Other Files